paulhibbitts/docsify-v5-rc/docs/adding-pages.md

 ## Path handling

-Docsify handles paths inconsistently and in non-standard ways, which can cause links to break in nested directories.
+Docsify currently handles paths inconsistently and in non-standard ways, which can cause links to break in nested directories.
 Until these path handling issues are resolved, understanding these behaviors helps prevent broken links.

 ### Current Behavior